monsoonmaelstrom/book2/book2.md

 Iverson has been watching us spar for probably close to ten minutes before I finally feel that same physical rippling sensation that makes the inside of my head feel like it’s expanding in size.
 Like before, I let myself appear distracted.
 Like I’m searching for the source.

 Amelia goes on the attack, taking advantage of the perceived lapse in my attention.
-This time though, I control the fall as she takes me to the ground.
+This time, I control the fall as she takes me to the ground.
 She comes out on top and is able to successfully pin me.
 It’s a good one.
 If I was willing to suffer for it, maybe I could get out.
 But I’m not, so I don’t.

 I tap the mat.
 “You win.”

 “Hah!”
 Amelia says rising to her feet and extending a hand to pull me up.
 Amelia likes winning.
-I don’t mind though, so do I.
+I don’t mind.
+So do I.

 “Nice,” I comment once we’re both back on our feet.

 “Want to go again?” she asks.

-“No, I was thinking about going for a run if you want to come, though,” I tell her.
+“No, though I was thinking about going for a run if you want to come,” I tell her.
 I don’t want to spend any longer in this gym with Iverson watching me than I have to, and I have a feeling he’ll stick around as long as I do.

 As expected, she declines, and I spend the next hour running laps around the inside perimeter of the walls, thinking.
 Davy really needs to hurry up.
 I need to get out of this holding pattern.